skyout/sass-styleguide/README.md

 Variables
 ---------

 Variables are declared using the `$` notation.
+Variables are used for common colors, fonts, and numbers used throughout the stylesheets.

+* Variables should follow camel cased formatting
-Variables are used for common colors, fonts, and numbers throughout the stylesheets.
-When naming these files ensure that variables are not ambiguous and describe the value they hold.
-Like Variables should be grouped together to help with context and readability.
-Make sure to comment each variable or group to document the values.
+* Ensure that variables are not ambiguous and describe the value they hold.
+* Like Variables should be grouped together to help with context and readability.
+* Comment each variable or group to document the values.

 **Good**